slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - You must play by your rules, funnel your weird stuff to give you some advantage.
 - 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.
 - Core values: honesty everywhere.
-I dont want to be in place where I can't be honest.
+I dont want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
-I don't want to be around hierarchical systems, I want to treat everybody as a peer.
-I don't want to be around angry people.
+I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
+I don’t want to be around angry people.
 - I approve of me.
 I am my word.
 I keep my word / I take nothing she says seriously, helps me relax.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 - You are shaped by how you see others seeing you
 - Personal branding will kill you.
 Personal DOING will save everyone around you.
 People justify all kinds of mistakes to preserve the personal narratives they are invested in.
 Countries rewrite their histories, from the textbook up, to support how they see themselves now.
 -->

-> *"I'd rather be hated for who I am, than loved for who I am not."
+> *"I’d rather be hated for who I am, than loved for who I am not."
 -- Kurt Cobain*

 > *"When we see truth in a person we call it authenticity."